Acontplus-S-A-S/acontplus-libs/apps/demo-app/src/app/ui/application/README.md

 2. **Maintainability**: Clear separation of concerns
 3. **Testability**: Easy to mock and test individual layers
 4. **Scalability**: Easy to extend with new features
-5. **Reusability**: Repository and use case patterns can be applied to other entities
+5. **Reusability**: BaseRepository and use case patterns can be applied to other entities

 ## Next Steps